pdimov/mulxp_hash/README.md

 primitive, as in `mulx(v1 + k1, v2 + k2)`, where `k1` and `k2` are suitably
 chosen constants that ideally would come from a secret one-time pad.

-The advantage of this scheme is that the inner loop performs has one fewer multiplication per round, which ideally would double the speed.
-The disadvantage is that if one of the operands to the `mulx` primitive happens to be zero, the other input word doesn't matter.
+The advantage of this scheme is that the inner loop performs one fewer multiplication per round, which ideally would double the speed.
+The disadvantage is that if one of the operands to the `mulx` primitive happens to be zero, the other input word is essentially discarded and does not affect the final hash value.

 In `mulxp3_hash`, the round operation is `h ^= mulx( v1 + w, v2 + w + k );`,
 where `w` is a Weyl sequence as above, and `k` is a constant.
 This makes